dtao/lazy.js/README.md

  * - map(square): an extra 1000-element array
  * - map(inc): another 1000-element array
  * - filter(isEven): another 500-element array
+ * - take(5): all that just for 5 elements!
  */
 _.chain(array).map(square).map(inc).filter(isEven).take(5).value();

 /* With lazy.js, only ONE array is actually created.
 In fact, only ten elements in the source array
- * are ever iterated, because that's all it takes to get five results.
+ * are ever iterated, because that's all it takes to get the first five results.
  */
 Lazy(array).map(square).map(inc).filter(isEven).take(5).toArray();
 ```